Joe-Collins-1986/travel-app/README.md

    ---

    #### Update Comment
    If a user wishes they can update their own comments.
-This will add an updated field to the comment to show when it was last ammended.
+This will add an updated field to the comment to show when it was last amended.

    ![Update Comment](readme-assets/features/site-updates/update-comment.png)
    <br>